Rates relief ‘welcome first step’ but not a long-term solution

 “Rachel Reeves’ latest U-turn may be welcome, but it is wholly inadequate,” he said.
 “Hospitality continues to shoulder an excessive tax burden, and this half-measure does nothing to change that.

-“Instead of backing a sector capable of delivering real growth and jobs, the government has once again missed the mark, a failure that will inevitably push many brilliant publicans out of business.
+“Instead of backing a sector capable of delivering real growth and jobs, the Government has once again missed the mark, a failure that will inevitably push many brilliant publicans out of business.
 That would be nothing short of a tragedy.”

 Punch Pubs & Co

-“We welcome the Government’s decision to address the proposed rise in business rates for pubs with a specific support package, and it is right that the strength of feeling across the sector has been recognised,” he said.
 “Our pubs are at the heart of communities up and down the country, delivering significant socio-economic value; yet for too long they have shouldered a disproportionate and deeply unfair tax burden that has threatened their long-term sustainability.

-“Today’s announcement is a necessary correction, not a solution, and we will continue to work with the Government, alongside our trade associations, in order to achieve meaningful, long-term reform of the rates valuation system.”
+“This announcement is a necessary correction, not a solution, and we will continue to work with the Government, alongside our trade associations, in order to achieve meaningful, long-term reform of the rates valuation system.”

 Young’s